jasonkmoses/Tick-Tac-Toe/README.md

-            #Thank you for the lengthy read I wanted to explain things best as possible
+            #Thank you for the lengthy read I wanted to explain things as best as possible
             #created by Jason K Moses